 Shakespeare, The Sound of Music and Hard Partying Friends (1929-1968)

-Christopher Plummer's childhood was one of wealth, growing up as the great grandson of former Canada's 3rd Prime Minister, Sir John Abbott.
-Like fellow Canadian actor William Shatner, Christopher Plummer grew up in Quebec, and attended McGill University.
+Christopher Plummer’s childhood was one of wealth, growing up as the great grandson of former Canada’s 3rd Prime Minister, Sir John Abbott.
+Like fellow Canadian actor and occasional costar William Shatner, he grew up in Quebec, and attended McGill University.
 He speaks both French and English fluently.

 - an episode of Omnibus “Oedipus, the King” in 1957.

 - the Canadian TV movie Riel (1979); co-starring with fellow Canadian Donald Sutherland.

 - and were on opposing sides in the feature film Star Trek VI: The Undiscovered Country (1991).
 Shatner and Plummer’s co-stars in Star Trek VI: The Undiscovered Country included original Star Trek cast members Leonard Nimoy, DeForest Kelley, James Doohan, and George Takei; as well as Kim Cattrall, Kurtwood Smith, John Schuck, and Christian Slater.
 Plummer is virtually unrecognizable as a Klingon (below) in Star Trek VI: The Undiscovered Country.

 Throughout his career, Christopher Plummer has returned to perform at Ontario’s Shakespearean Stratford Festival and has said many times that the stage and Shakespeare are his greatest theatrical loves.
 During the 1950’s, Christopher Plummer alternated between stage roles in Canada, the United Kingdom, and on-and-off Broadway in New York.